dcramer/django-static-compiler/README.rst

 A static files compiler (JavaScript, CSS, et all) which aims to solve two things:

 1. Distributed compressed and uncompresed files with third party applications.
-2. Simple compression of project-wide static files
+2. Simple compression of project-wide static files.

+Many projects solve the second item, but they're unfortunately not compatible (and/or very hard to make so) with sourcemap generation.

 Compiled Distributions
 ----------------------